icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 If you are in this situation, you need to observe the following rules:
  - a Slice2 file can use a type defined in Slice1 file provided this type is Slice2-compatible (see below)
  - an interface defined in a Slice2 file can derive from an interface defined in a Slice1 file
- - a Slice1 file cannot use a type, an interface or any other construct defined in a Slice2 file
+ - a Slice1 file cannot use a type, an interface, or any other construct defined in a Slice2 file

 A type defined in a Slice1 file is Slice2-compatible if it's an [enum type][enum-type], a [proxy type][proxy-type], or if this type could be defined as-is in a Slice2 file.
 For example: